 Paid Leave Oregon may not be taken concurrently with OFLA leave.
 OFLA leave is in addition to any leave granted under Paid Leave Oregon.

+Use of Accrued Leave

 Employees may choose to use sick, vacation, personal business, compensatory time, or straight time leave in any increment, up to their normally scheduled hours, or leave without pay while receiving Paid Leave Oregon.

+Employees will be placed in a leave without pay status unless they notify their agency which accrued leave to use.

+If an employee’s Paid Leave Oregon application is denied, an employee shall not be required to go back and add leave accruals if they elected to take leave without pay at the time of application when the employee acted in good faith with a reasonable belief they were eligible for Paid Leave Oregon benefits.

+If an employee chose to use accrued leave while a claim is pending or while receiving benefits, they may not retroactively change their accrued leave use to leave without pay.

-Employees are not eligible to use donated leave on days Paid Leave Oregon benefits are received.
+Employees are eligible to request and use approved donated leave on days Paid Leave Oregon benefits are received.

 Employees receiving Paid Leave Oregon who do not have 90 calendar days or more of state service and whose absences are not protected by FMLA and/or OFLA are not eligible for the job protection and continued core insurance coverage provided by Paid Leave Oregon as outlined in sections 16 through 18 of this policy.